 Creepy crawlies are a staple to the Halloween heebie-jeebies, and I’m obviously no stranger to them either.
-There are some bugs, though, that I’m super thankful I don’t have to deal with, even if some of them are completely harmless.
-Here are 10 of the creepiest critters found around the world (and some even in your backyard):
+There are some creepy insects, though, that I’m super thankful I don’t have to deal with, even if some of them are completely harmless.
+Here are 10 of the creepiest insects found around the world (and some even in your backyard):

 2. Goliath Birdeater